Uniform Inductive Spatio-Temporal Kriging: Experiments

-To answer \textbf{RQ2}, we compare UniSTOK with a two-stage pipeline that first imputes missing values on observed sensors and then performs kriging on unobserved sensors.
-Specifically, we use ImputeFormer~\cite{nie2024imputeformer} to impute observed sensors, followed by STAGANN as the downstream ISK model for unobserved sensors.
-We evaluate under the \textbf{mixed} missing pattern, which combines point-wise corruption and contiguous missing blocks.
-Table~\ref{table:comparison} shows that UniSTOK achieves lower MAE and RMSE (and lower MAPE when applicable) on all datasets.
-This result indicates that end-to-end joint modeling of (i) spatio-temporal dependencies and (ii) missingness-aware reliability is more effective than decoupling imputation and kriging into separate stages.
+To answer \textbf{RQ2}, we compare \UniSTOK with a two-stage pipeline that first imputes missing values on observed sensors and then performs kriging on unobserved sensors.
+Specifically, we use ImputeFormer~\cite{nie2024imputeformer} for pre-imputation and feed the completed observations into STA-GANN as the downstream ISK model.
+As shown in Table~\ref{table:comparison}, \UniSTOK consistently outperforms the two-stage pipeline.